 |Approximate Barrel Life||500 - 600 Rounds|

 - ^Common Type 0 HE was supplied with time fuzes for AA defense.
 US Naval Technical Mission to Japan report O-19 says that this round had an effective radius of 21.2 yards (19 m) but this seems to be optimistic.

 - ^Common Type 4 used a base fuze and was for ASu.

 - ^The flat-nosed ASW projectile was issued in 1943 following extensive testing.
 This is listed in O-19 as being able to penetrate a 0.3115 in (0.8 cm) plate of Ducol Steel (roughly equivalent to USN HTS) at a depth of 26 feet (8 meters).
 Range for this performance is not given.
-However, based upon other errors in this document, I would believe this to be an error in metric to english unit conversion and that the actual performance would more likely be 3.115 in (8.0 cm).
+However, based upon other errors in this document, I would believe this to be an error in metric to English unit conversion and that the actual penetration value would more likely be 3.115 in (8.0 cm).

 - ^The propellant charge was in one bag with a 2.1 oz (60 gm) black powder igniter.